wadewegner/wadewegner.github.com/_posts/2014-08-07-build-a-windows-8-app-for-salesforce-with-no-code-using-project-siena.md

 * All the business user really has to care about are controls & functions.
 (And perhaps a little bit of "Excel-like" coding.)

 I think this is only the tip of the iceburg.
 Take a look at the other [Project Siena tutorials](http://channel9.msdn.com/Blogs/Microsoft-Project-Siena) to get more ideas about how you can use Project Siena to build applications.

+Comments
+* I think the Project Siena bots are coming to take our development jobs from us! - @danvanderboom
+* A bit awkward/clunky for a comment system, but pull requests for corrections on blog posts is still a cool idea.
+Do you know how often I catch other authors' spelling and grammar mistakes?
+I'd totally submit pull requests for those if I could.
+Crowd-source editing.
+Award esteem points to highly trusted editors, and share like a whitelist in trust networks.